chrisbreiding/ASCIIPresentation/README.md

 ![](screenshots/syntax_terminal.png)

-For the ASCII headings in the [browserify presentation](https://github.com/chrisbreiding/presentations/blob/master/browserify/presentation.pres), I used [http://patorjk.com/software/taag/](http://patorjk.com/software/taag/).

-In the future, I hope to add some functionality to the package so that it can automatically create ASCII headings for you with just a keyboard shortcut.

 ## Keyboard Shortcuts / Commands

 The following are available as keyboard shortcuts and commands in the Command Palette as well as under the Edit menu.